Isaiah512/discord-self-ai-chatbot/README.md

 # Discord Self AI Chatbot with Gemini
-Transform your Discord account into an AI chatbot using the Gemini AI model.
+Transform your Discord account into an AI chatbot using the Google Gemini AI model.

 Warning: Use this tool at your own risk.
 I do not take any responsibility if your Discord account gets banned or faces any other consequences due to the use of this tool.
 Make sure to comply with Discord's terms of service and guidelines.

+## Features
+- Text Conversations
+- Computer vision for one or more images
+- Conversation memory
+- Channel context awareness

 ## Setup
-- Python 3.7 or higher
+- Python 3.9 or higher
-- Discord.py library
-- aiohttp library
-- google.generativeai library
-- PIL library
+- A Discord account and its token
+- Google Gemini API key

 ### Installation